 Although “Featherlight”, “Featherlite”, and “Bubbleite” are not included in the list of trademarked brand names in Lauer & Robinson’s Celluloid Collector’s Reference and Value Guide, we know that at least several of them definitely were: Bubbleite (yes, the correct spelling only has one L), Featherweights, and Lite-Wate.

-Shortly after this blog post first appeared, I was contacted by Treasures From Yesterday (one of the most impressive vintage costume jewelry resource sites on the internet) who have in their files two vintage ads for this type of jewelry and I am extremely pleased to be able to include them in this revision.
+Shortly after this blog post first appeared, I was contacted by Treasures From Yesterday who had in their files two vintage ads for this type of jewelry and I am extremely pleased to be able to include them in this revision.
 Both of them show registered trademark brands.
 The first ad is from 1956, for “Lite-Wate” and mentions the fact that their designs are made both with and without rhinestones.

 The second ad is from 1957 and is for Bubbleite (this is how I discovered that the common spelling, with two Ls, is actually incorrect).
 Note the amazing range of colors in which it was produced: light blue, yellow, champagne, coral, turquoise, red, navy, lavender, avocado, pink, black and white.